 Well, yes they do.
 Sort of.
-But I digress.
-I’ll explain that here in just a bit.
+We'll explain that here in just a bit.

-So to save you time, confusion and get you some handsome prints, here's some help from Rene Torres, the print operations manager at R.K.
+So to save you time, confusion and get you some handsome prints, here's some help from R.K.
 Black Office, our print shop in Edmond.

 Things you should know as you prepare your artwork for printing:

 Dots per inch is a measure in print resolution.
 This is different from digital resolution which is measured in pixels per inch (typically 72 PPI or DPI).
 For print projects, always go with at least 300 DPI for the final output size.
 This ensures your artwork will print tack sharp and without pixilation.
 That said, you can’t take a 72 DPI digital image, increase it to 300 DPI and it look good.
 This will only increase the file size.
 Create, edit and print in at least 300 DPI for printing projects.